AnaZonia/moon_notes/You and Your Research.md

 ## Luck

 >[!quote] Pasteur
->Luck favors the prepared mind #quote
+>Luck favors the prepared mind

 >[!quote] Newton
->If others would think as hard as I did, then they would get similar results #quote
+>If others would think as hard as I did, then they would get similar results

 >[!quote] Edison
-Genius is 99% perspiration and 1% inspiration #quote
+Genius is 99% perspiration and 1% inspiration

 I definitely feel the idea that with effort, I can achieve a lot.
 I've been incredibly lucky, so I can put in the effort.